 Again, here you can use keywords so people are more likely to find your profile.
 Also so that when they do find your profile, they understand what you are interested in or what your blog is about immediately.

-You’ll want to use a lot of Pinterest keywords in your board description.
-This will help you rank for a number of different keywords.
+You’ll want to use a few different Pinterest keywords in your board description.
+As this will help you rank for a number of different keywords.

 However, SEO is not only about ranking for Pinterest, but getting the best user engagement as possible.